Chrisstamato01/LookingPositive/README.md

 #### Option 5
 In this part, you can change your personal information.
 #### Option 6
-This option allows you to exit the application.
+This option allows you to exit the application. Ιt is mandatory to press it in order to save the data with certainty.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.